 Le Cabanon by Le Corbusier, Cote d’Azur, France

-Swiss-French architect Le Corbusier designed this tiny seaside hut (also in Cap Moderne) as a secluded retreat.
-Built in 1951 and newly added to UNESCO’s World Heritage list, the Cabanon exemplifies his ‘modulor’ principles, based on human proportions.
+Swiss-French architect Le Corbusier designed this tiny seaside hut (also in Cap Moderne, adjacent to Villa E-1023) as a secluded retreat for himself in 1951.
+It’s since been added to UNESCO’s World Heritage list, and the Cabanon exemplifies his ‘modulor’ principles, based on human proportions.
 Walls are 2.26m high, the height of a six-foot man with one arm raised (the basic modulor unit).
 It offers just a single wood-panelled room, which was attached to the neighbouring cafe – to make up for the cabin’s lack of a kitchen.
 Le Corbusier, who spent 18 summers in the cabin, once declared: ‘I feel so fine here… this is likely where I will breathe my last breath.’
-This statement turned out to be sadly prophetic.
-He drowned in the sea in front of the Cabanon in 1965.
+This statement turned out to be prophetic: he drowned in the sea in front of the Cabanon in 1965.

 Van Schijndel House by Mart van Schijndel, Utretcht, Netherlands

 Six years in the making, Mart van Schijndel built his house of ‘air and light’ in 1992.
-The building is known for its hingeless glass doors, which are fixed only by silicone, and is furnished almost entirely with pieces designed by the Dutch architect.
-It blends into the surrounding street, hidden behind a striped windowless facade that conceals its most striking features.
-Van Schijndel house was awarded the Rietveld Prize in 1995, and in 1999 was added to Utrecht’s list of municipal monuments.
+The building is known for its hingeless glass doors, which are fixed only by silicone.
+It is also furnished almost entirely with pieces designed by the Dutch architect.
+Van Schijndel house blends into the surrounding street, hidden behind a striped windowless facade that conceals its most striking features.
+The architect received the Rietveld Prize in 1995 for his home, and in 1999 it was added to Utrecht’s list of municipal monuments.